Jordanbailey-csci/portfolio-Jordanbailey-csci/journal/README.md

 **Routhing with Expectations**

 As an FPS gamer, I require peak frames.
 Processing audio and streaming on a PC is computationally taxing.
-To maintain maximum frame rates while still being able to stream, I use a combination of NDI (Network Device Interface), and the audio mixer Voicemeter Banana.
-A feature of Voicemeter uses an audio protocol for sending a receiving digital sound between machines.
+To maintain maximum frame rates while still being able to stream, I use a combination of NDI (Network Device Interface), and the audio mixer Voicemeter Banana to send all streaming information to another computer.
+A feature of Voicemeter uses an audio protocol for sending and receiving digital sound between machines.

 When I set up this feature in Voicemeter, called VBAN, I imagined it like plugging in a physical cable: connect the output of one PC to the input of another, and the sound should flow instantly.
 That’s how real-world patch cables work. *Out* goes *in*.